harithh0/OnionChat/README.md

 ## How to compile & run

+1. `npm install`
-`npm run make`
+2. `npm run make`

-view executable at "out/make/deb" or "out/make/rpm"
+3. view executable at "out/make/deb" or "out/make/rpm"

+## Prerquisets
+- NodeJS & npm
 - Make sure you have tor installed
     - For Debian: `sudo apt install tor`
     - Turn off Tor: `sudo systemctl disable tor` -- It will be ran by the application (we don't want it to already be ran)